-Brennan was engaged in the practice of law in Richmond, Virginia.
-Mr. Brennan is a member of the Virginia State Bar and is a graduate of the University of Notre Dame and the University of Notre Dame Law School.
+Bryant was engaged in the practice of law in Richmond, Virginia.
+Mr. Bryant is a member of the Virginia State Bar and a graduate of Hampden-Sydney College and University of Richmond School of Law.

 Janet Wiglesworth.
 Chief Operations Officer.
 Ms. Wiglesworth joined the Authority in 1998 as Director of Business Systems.
 Prior to joining the Authority, Ms. Wiglesworth was employed as Senior Vice President for First Chesapeake Financial Corporation.
 Ms. Wiglesworth is a graduate of Virginia Commonwealth University.